mihaimaruseac/mithlond/posts/1/about-blog.md

 possible, making them very intuitive.

 Finally, there is another anecdote that provides a new category of articles.
-One Haskell programmer once said that he is able to immediately answer questions and solve bugs related to his packages because he keeps a journal of all the mistakes he had made and always references that when a new question arises.
+One Haskell programmer, I think it was Michael Snoyman, once said that he is able to immediately answer questions and solve bugs related to his packages because he keeps a journal of all the mistakes he had made and always references that when a new question arises.
+A similar reasoning led Donald Knuth to keep a log of all the bugs he has added to TeX.
+Thus, I think I should try it too.

 Of course, this is a personal blog so I might from time to time also include non-technical articles in here, or just drop some hints.
 I will try to